 - No Prepayment Penalty: Sell your home or pay off your mortgage at anytime without worrying about an early payoff penalty charge.

 - No Education Requirements: Many first-time buyer programs require a special class or certificate before you can apply, not the USDA loan.
 Call ph: 800-691-8826 to get pre-approved and start shopping for a home all in the same day.

 - No Home Purchase Price Limit: Many loan programs (like FHA, Conventional) have loan amount limits, not the USDA loan.
 Instead, home buyers qualify based on their debt to income ratios.
 USDA generally limits housing expenses to not exceed 30% of the applicant’s gross monthly income.

 - Lower Mortgage Insurance: With most loan program, unless you have a 20% down payment, you are likely required to pay monthly mortgage insurance or “PMI”.
-The USDA monthly mortgage insurance is nearly 50% less when compared to FHA loans.
+The USDA monthly mortgage insurance is over 50% less when compared to FHA loans.
 This is also true with regards to the one-time funding fee government loans require.
 USDA is only 1%, FHA is 1.75% and VA is 2.15%.
 Be sure to use the USDA loan payment calculator on the right side to compare.

 - Any Eligible Home Buyer Can Apply: USDA loans are not reserved exclusively for first time home buyers.
 Move up home buyers are also welcome to apply.
 Primary residence homes only.

 Please be sure to visit the USDA Loan Eligibility page above to learn more about important qualify criteria and frequently asked questions.
 Applying for a USDA loan is simple, the complete application process is often complete in 30 minutes or less.
 Contact us today, get pre-approved and start shopping for your dream home all in the same day!